 All that mess is also putting a damper on your productivity: according to a survey put out by staffing firm Adecco, three quarters of workers say a clean office makes them more productive.

-We recommend stocking up on a set of disinfectant wipes, amongst other things.
+Now’s your chance to cut up some old clothing you’ve had lying around and reuse it as rags.
+There are many more tips on the internet.
 Not sure where to start?
 Here’s a handy checklist to lead you through the cleaning process.

 When it comes to storage, think outside-the-box.